 About the Youth Commission

-The Youth Commission comprises of up to 30 young people who are team players and willing to get involved.
-They are from a diverse group of young people who broadly reflect the make-up of the local population, including those who may have direct experience of the police and the criminal justice system.
+Comprising of up to 35 young people, they are a diverse group who broadly reflect the make-up of the local population, including those who may have direct experience of the police and the criminal justice system.

 What does a member of the Youth Commission do?

 - Take part in Youth Commission members’ meetings:

 Members participate in regular Youth Commission members’ meetings which are either at a central location, for all to attend, or smaller local meetings.
 At these meetings, members discuss and set objectives for the project, they develop skills and come up with creative ideas for approaches that will reflect, and review the progress of the project.